June 19, 2019

 (For the record – I LOVE rain.
 I love rainy ceremonies.
 I love surprise rain.
 All the rain.
 But this isn’t my wedding day.
 I’m just saying do what you want, but have a plan.)

 Admittedly, I’ve only had to photograph one or two of these in the past seven years, so it seems this trend is dead.
-A receiving line is an outdated process where your guests would line up after the ceremony and share a hug, kiss, and well-wishes with the couple and they move down the line.
-All while the church lady is glaring at your photographer and the planner is trying to get the guests moving to cocktail hour, or your immediate family back inside for family formals.
-A receiving line can take up to AN HOUR to get through.
+A receiving line is an outdated tradition where your guests would line up after the ceremony and share a hug, kiss, and well-wishes with the couple and they move down the line.
+All while the church lady is glaring at your photographer and the planner is trying to get the guests moving to cocktail hour.
+A receiving line can take up to AN HOUR to get through, and will definitely ruin your wedding day schedule if you don’t factor in the extra time.

 Short answer: don’t do it.
 Instead, opt for a first look with your partner so you can enjoy cocktail hour with all of your favorite people.